michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0014.md

 - v: make worse
 - v: exasperate or irritate
 ### Family
-exacerbate: exacerbated, exacerbates, exacerbating, exacerbation+;exacerbation: exacerbations
+- exacerbate: exacerbated, exacerbates, exacerbating, exacerbation+
+- exacerbation: exacerbations
 ### Examples
 - Pressure from Western powers and Japan exacerbated China’s bleak situation.
 - The problem is exacerbated by how much power is concentrated in the presidency, relative to the legislature or to the judiciary.